-If it’s about time you organised your clothes once and for all, see our simple guide to reorganising your clothes and creating the closet of dreams
+If it’s about time you organised your clothes once and for all, see our simple guide to reorganising your garments and creating the closet of dreams

 Although it’s been on your mind for a while, you’ve always found a good excuse to put it off until another day.
 But one day, you’ll have officially run out of excuses, and will have to face the challenge of sorting out your overflowing wardrobe.